The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Abstract

 \section{Abstract}

-Pre-trained Transformer-based language models have become a key building block for natural language processing (NLP) tasks.
-While these models are extremely accurate, they can be too large and computationally intensive to run on standard deployments.
-A variety of compression methods, including distillation, quantization, structured and unstructured pruning are known to be applicable to decrease model size and increase inference speed.
-In this context, this paper's contributions are two-fold.
-We begin with an in-depth study of the accuracy-compression trade-off for \emph{unstructured weight pruning} in the context of BERT models, and introduce \emph{Optimal BERT Surgeon (O-BERT-S)}, an efficient and accurate weight pruning method based on approximate second-order information, which we show to yield state-of-the-art results in terms of the compression/accuracy trade-off.
-Specifically, Optimal BERT Surgeon extends existing work on second-order pruning by allowing for pruning blocks of weights, and by being applicable at BERT scale.
-Second, we investigate the impact of this pruning method when \emph{compounding} compression approaches for Transformer-based models, which allows us to combine state-of-the-art structured and unstructured pruning together with quantization, in order to obtain highly compressed, but accurate models.
-The resulting compression framework is powerful, yet general and efficient: we apply it to both the fine-tuning and pre-training stages of language tasks, to obtain state-of-the-art results on the accuracy-compression trade-off with relatively simple compression recipes.
-For example, we obtain 10x model size compression with < 1\% relative drop in accuracy to the dense BERT-base, 10x end-to-end CPU-inference speedup with < 2\% relative drop in accuracy, and 29x inference speedups with < 7.5\% relative accuracy drop.
+In this paper, we consider the problem of sparsifying BERT models, which are a key building block for natural language processing, in order to reduce their storage and computational cost.
+We introduce the \emph{Optimal BERT Surgeon} (oBERT), an efficient and accurate pruning method based on approximate second-order information, which we show to yield state-of-the-art results for compression in both stages of language tasks: pre-training and fine-tuning.
+Specifically, oBERT extends existing work on second-order pruning by allowing for pruning blocks of weights, and is the first such method that is applicable at BERT scale.
+Second, we investigate \emph{compounding} compression approaches to obtain highly compressed but accurate models for deployment on edge devices.
+These models significantly push boundaries of the current state-of-the-art sparse BERT models with respect to all metrics: model size, inference speed and task accuracy.
+For example, relative to the dense \bert, we obtain 10x model size compression with \hbox{< 1\%} accuracy drop, 10x CPU-inference speedup with \hbox{< 2\%} accuracy drop, and 29x CPU-inference speedup with \hbox{< 7.5\%} accuracy drop.
+Our code, fully integrated with Transformers and SparseML, is available at \url{https://github.com/neuralmagic/sparseml/tree/main/research/optimal\_BERT\_surgeon\_oBERT}.\looseness=-1